 People Believe Things for Psychological Reasons

-Psychology research reveals that people are much more likely to believe something if they already agree with it.
-The brain uses heuristics – mental shortcuts – to decide whether to believe something.
+Psychology research reveals that people are much more likely to believe something if they agree.
+The brain uses heuristics – mental shortcuts – to decide whether to feel something.

 The problem with mental shortcuts is that they don’t always work.
-For example, if you like to eat at a certain restaurant and someone says they think the restaurant is bad, you may disagree with them because you’ve eaten there before and liked the food.
+For example, if you like to eat at a particular restaurant and someone says they think it is terrible, you may disagree with them because you’ve eaten there before and enjoyed the food.

 Psychologists call the availability heuristic: we decide whether something is true based on how fast we can think of an example.
 And facts aren’t examples, which are often imprecise, misleading, or irrelevant.